You know that you’re “supposed” to be investing, but what exactly does that mean?

 So when it comes to deciding on your own asset allocation, there are two big takeaways to keep in mind:

 - Don’t be afraid to invest in the stock market.
 Yes, there will be ups and downs.
 But the stock market is also where you’ll find the best long-term returns, which will make it easier to reach your goals.

 - Don’t feel like you have to follow the conventional wisdom and go super-aggressive either.
 It’s okay to start a little more conservatively and make adjustments as you gain experience.

 Here’s a complete guide to choosing an asset allocation, including a short questionnaire that will help you decide: Asset Allocation: What It Is, Why It Matters, and How to Get It Right.

 Decision #5: How you diversify

 Here’s another fancy investment term that you’ll hear a lot: diversification.
 And just like asset allocation, this one can be explained pretty simply: don’t put all your eggs in one basket.

 Here’s the deal.
 Investing is a constant balance between risk and return.
-99.9999% of the time, it’s impossible to get higher returns without taking on more risk (meaning the chance that you won’t actually get those returns).
-Anyone who promises otherwise is either misinformed or is trying to mislead you.
+99% of the time, it’s impossible to get higher returns without taking on a greater risk of not actually getting those returns.
+Anyone who promises otherwise is either misinformed or trying to mislead you.

-But there’s IS one way to lower your risk without lowering your expected return (only one!), and it’s called diversification.
+But there IS one way to lower your risk without lowering your expected return (only one!), and it’s called diversification.